Varlorg/uNote/README.md

 * Search notes (only title or also in content except the ones password protected)
 * Export/Import database to sdcard

-Attention: the database may be cleaned if you update from 1.0.X to 1.1.X
+Warning: the database may be cleaned if you update from 1.0.X to 1.1.X

 Thanks for Chris Orj for the german translation and Andrés Hernández for the spanish one.

+**Icon**

-The icon of the application has been taken for openclipart.org, [here the link] (https://openclipart.org/detail/190827/feuille-de-carnet-sheet-book)
+The icon of the application has been taken for openclipart.org, made by enolynn [here the link] (https://openclipart.org/detail/190827/feuille-de-carnet-sheet-book)

 Here some screenshots: